8-string guitar string gauge guide: F# standard, Drop E, and the lowest playable extended-range tunings

 8-string electric guitar adds a low F# below the standard 7-string low B, putting the lowest string of the instrument a perfect fourth below the lowest string of a typical 6-string in Drop D. That note range opens up rhythm voicings for prog-metal, djent, and extended-range composition that 7-string and 6-string can't replicate without de-tuning to the point of structural compromise.

 8-string is not 7-string with a bonus string.
 The composing logic is different.
-Tosin Abasi has talked about his 8-string parts being designed around the bottom three strings as a separate harmonic register, bass-line territory played in counterpoint against the upper-string melody and chord work.
+Tosin Abasi's writing treats the bottom strings as a separate harmonic register, bass-line territory played in counterpoint against the upper-string melody and chord work.
 Stephen Carpenter (Deftones) treats the 8-string differently, using the 8th string as a low pedal in heavily detuned riffs.

 The tension targets, 8-string low F#